NixOS/nix/doc/manual/src/release-notes/rl-2.21.md

   Now, Nix will correctly enter the debugger at both breakpoints.

-- Fix a FOD sandbox escape

-  Cooperating Nix derivations could send file descriptors to files in the Nix store to each other via Unix domain sockets in the abstract namespace.
-This allowed one derivation to modify the output of the other derivation, after Nix has registered the path as "valid" and immutable in the Nix database.
-  In particular, this allowed the output of fixed-output derivations to be modified from their expected content.

-  This isn't the case any more.

 - Nested debuggers are no longer supported [#9920](https://github.com/NixOS/nix/pull/9920)

   Previously, evaluating an expression that throws an error in the debugger would